RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 17. Search Feature

 The `search` feature allows the user to search for a specific recipe(s) and displays them on the home page.

+#### 18. User Page

+The `user page` allows the user to view another users profile and view all of their recipes that they have created.

 ### Features Left to Implement